-- a) To help enhance the transparency and accuracy of ratings and ensure regulation of this sector is appropriate, we decide to establish an annual special high-level meeting under the auspices of ECOSOC for dialogue among Member States, credit rating agencies, regulators, standard setters, and long-term investors, along with public institutions that publish independent debt sustainability analysis.
-We request ECOSOC to determine the modalities to ensure that it builds on existing processes. - b) We recommit to reduce the mechanistic reliance on credit-rating agency assessments in regulatory frameworks.
+- a) To help enhance the transparency and accuracy of ratings and ensure regulation of this sector is appropriate, we decide to establish an annual special high-level meeting under the auspices of ECOSOC the General Assembly for dialogue among Member States, credit rating agencies, regulators, standard setters, and long-term investors, along with public institutions that publish independent debt sustainability analysis.
+We request ECOSOC the General Assembly to determine the modalities to ensure that it builds on existing processes. - b) We recommit to reduce the mechanistic reliance on credit-rating agency assessments in regulatory frameworks.

 56. Adequate financial regulation is essential to the stability and sustainability of the financial system.
-While banking regulation has been strengthened since the 2009 financial crisis, financial regulatory frameworks can misprice risks, especially related to new challenges and instruments (such as lending with guarantees), which can raise the cost of borrowing for sustainable development investments, especially in LDCs.
+While banking regulation has been strengthened since the 2009/8 financial crisis, financial regulatory frameworks can misprice risks, especially related to new challenges and instruments (such as lending with guarantees), which can raise the cost of borrowing for sustainable development investments and the decline in correspondent banking relationships, especially in LDCs and SIDS.
 Incorporation of environmental sustainability into financial regulation is in its infancy.
 Climate risk disclosure, which is most advanced, is not sufficient.
 Creating an effective financial regulatory framework that addresses social and environmental impact, coupled with effective climate policies, can generate both stability and sustainability.

 - a) We invite the FSB to launch a review of the potential mispricing of risk in international risk-weighting frameworks used in regulation, such as Basel III, to ensure that weightings correctly reflect risks in different country contexts, including for guarantees and blended finance, SMEs, infrastructure, and trade finance, and to review risks posed by the asset management industry.
-We invite the FSB to present their findings at the ECOSOC FFD Forum. - b) Without diluting our focus on financial stability, we commit to expand our financial regulations to incorporate climate transition plans and climate stress testing and invite the FSB to consider including sustainability factors in risk weightings.
+We invite the FSB to present their findings at the ECOSOC FFD Forum. - b) Without diluting our focus on financial stability, [we commit to expand our financial regulations to incorporate climate transition plans and climate stress testing and invite the FSB to consider including sustainability factors in risk weightings.
+Request source and more clarity]

 c) We invite the Bank for International Settlements (BIS) and the IMF to work together with developing countries to develop a prudential banking regulation framework to address difference in risk profiles, especially in the LDCs.
+[Request source and more clarity]